Esri/lerc/README.md

   the error allowed, the stronger the compression.
   Compression factors larger than 100x have been reported.

-- this Lerc package can read all (legacy) versions of Lerc, such as Lerc1, Lerc2 v1, v2, v3, and the current Lerc2 v4.
+- this Lerc package can read all (legacy) versions of Lerc, such as Lerc1, Lerc2 v1 to v4, and the current Lerc2 v5.
 It always writes the latest stable version.

 The main principle of Lerc and history can be found in [doc/MORE.md](doc/MORE.md)